Research

 Show abstract

 Foreign aid is a political exchange between a donor and target.
 Existing literature focuses primarily on donors, but less is known about how targets advance their interests.
 I model the aid exchange using a costly signaling model in which targets send a (potentially misleading) signal of their policy preferences before the donor makes an aid offer.
 In equilibrium, when the cost of a misleading signal is sufficiently low, targets who are aligned with a donor on policy lie about their alignment at least some of the time, which yields them aid that they would not have received otherwise.
 After mapping the model into empirical implications, I show that nonresponse in the UN General Assembly – a low-cost signal of nonalignment – is correlated with higher future aid inflows.
-This argument highlights the role of aid-receiving states as strategic actors who can extract concessions from donors.“Strategic Foreign Aid: A Structural Approach” (with Michael Gibilisco, Brenton Kenkel, and Miguel Rueda)
+This argument highlights the role of aid-receiving states as strategic actors who can extract concessions from donors.“My House, My Rules: Chinese Aid, Leader Birth Regions, and the Violation of Protected Areas” (with Stefano Jud).
+Under review.

 Show abstract